ReallySecureShell/Simple_Encryption_Setup/README.md

     /dev/sda1  /  ext4    errors=remount-ro  0       1
     # /boot was on /dev/sda2 during installation
     /dev/sda2  /boot  ext2    defaults       0       2

+For this next part reference your fstab to the following diagram:

 ## Limitations